dadrian/dadrian.io/content/blog/posts/corporate-support-xz.md

 For the discourse, consider:
-* Is your suggestion for open source actually suggesting mass societal change in a way that benefits me, personally?
+* Is your suggestion for open source actually suggesting mass societal change in a way that benefits you, personally?
 If so, consider focusing on the societal change bits, rather than the open source bits.
 * How, specifically, would any proposal have stopped Jia Tan?
 Who is getting paid to do what, by who, and why are they getting paid?
 Why would paying those